UP2038238/cwPapl/README.md

 Repo containing code for my Horror Interactive game

-I have my Front End code within the FrontEnd package and inside the GUILayout.java, and the game images stored inside img.
-Within the DecisionFiles, there is a .csv file that stores all my game data, and a couple of .java backend classes including some for custom exceptions.
+I have my Front End code within the FrontEnd package and inside the GUILayout.java, and the game images stored inside `img`.
+Within the `DecisionFiles`, there is a .csv file that stores all my game data, and a couple of .java backend classes including some for custom exceptions.

+This game I have is designed accordingly to a Decision Map where I have came up with, providing multiple different outcomes according to the decisions the user select on each step of the game.
+I have also added the Decision Map within this repository called `decMap.png`

 ## Illustration of Application